-§ 115.311 Zero tolerance of sexual abuse and sexual harassment; PREA coordinator.
+§ 115.11 Zero tolerance of sexual abuse and sexual harassment; PREA coordinator.

-(a) An agency shall have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment and outlining the agency's approach to preventing, detecting, and responding to such conduct.

-(b) An agency shall employ or designate an upper-level, agency-wide PREA coordinator with sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities.

-(c) Where an agency operates more than one facility, each facility shall designate a PREA compliance manager with sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards.
+- (a) An agency shall have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment and outlining the agency's approach to preventing, detecting, and responding to such conduct. - (b) An agency shall employ or designate an upper-level, agency-wide PREA coordinator with sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities. - (c) Where an agency operates more than one facility, each facility shall designate a PREA compliance manager with sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards.

-§ 115.312 Contracting with other entities for the confinement of residents.
+§ 115.12 Contracting with other entities for the confinement of inmates.

-(a) A public agency that contracts for the confinement of its residents with private agencies or other entities, including other government agencies, shall include in any new contract or contract renewal the entity's obligation to adopt and comply with the PREA standards.

-(b) Any new contract or contract renewal shall provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards.
+- (a) A public agency that contracts for the confinement of its inmates with private agencies or other entities, including other government agencies, shall include in any new contract renewal the entity's obligation to adopt and comply with the PREA standards. - (b) Any new contract or contract renewal shall provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards.

-§ 115.313 Supervision and monitoring.
+§ 115.13 Supervision and monitoring.

-(a) The agency shall ensure that each facility it operates shall develop, implement, and document a staffing plan that provides for adequate levels of staffing, and, where applicable, video monitoring, to protect residents against sexual abuse.
-In calculating adequate staffing levels and determining the need for video monitoring, facilities shall take into consideration:

-(1) Generally accepted juvenile detention and correctional/secure residential practices;

-(2) Any judicial findings of inadequacy;

-(3) Any findings of inadequacy from Federal investigative agencies;

-(4) Any findings of inadequacy from internal or external oversight bodies;

-(5) All components of the facility's physical plant (including "blind spots" or areas where staff or residents may be isolated);
+- (a) The agency shall ensure that each facility it operates shall develop, document, and make its best efforts to comply on a regular basis with a staffing plan that provides for adequate levels of staffing, and, where applicable, video monitoring, to protect inmates against sexual abuse.
+In calculating adequate staffing levels and determining the need for video monitoring, facilities shall take into consideration: - (1) Generally accepted detention and correctional practices; - (2) Any judicial findings of inadequacy; - (3) Any findings of inadequacy from Federal investigative agencies; - (4) Any findings of inadequacy from internal or external oversight bodies; - (5) All components of the facility's physical plant (including "blind-spots" or areas where staff or inmates may be isolated);

-(6) The composition of the resident population;

-(7) The number and placement of supervisory staff;

-(8) Institution programs occurring on a particular shift;

-(9) Any applicable State or local laws, regulations, or standards;

-(10) The prevalence of substantiated and unsubstantiated incidents of sexual abuse; and

-(11) Any other relevant factors.

-(b) The agency shall comply with the staffing plan except during limited and discrete exigent circumstances, and shall fully document deviations from the plan during such circumstances.

-(c) Each secure juvenile facility shall maintain staff ratios of a minimum of 1:8 during resident waking hours and 1:16 during resident sleeping hours, except during limited and discrete exigent circumstances, which shall be fully documented.
-Only security staff shall be included in these ratios.
-Any facility that, as of the date of publication of this final rule, is not already obligated by law, regulation, or judicial consent decree to maintain the staffing ratios set forth in this paragraph shall have until October 1, 2017, to achieve compliance.

-(d) Whenever necessary, but no less frequently than once each year, for each facility the agency operates, in consultation with the PREA coordinator required by § 115.311, the agency shall assess, determine, and document whether adjustments are needed to:

-(1) The staffing plan established pursuant to paragraph (a) of this section;
+- (6) The composition of the inmate population; - (7) The number and placement of supervisory staff; - (8) Institution programs occurring on a particular shift; - (9) Any applicable State or local laws, regulations, or standards; - (10) The prevalence of substantiated and unsubstantiated incidents of sexual abuse; and - (11) Any other relevant factors. - (b) In circumstances where the staffing plan is not complied with, the facility shall document and justify all deviations from the plan. - (c) Whenever necessary, but no less frequently than once each year, for each facility the agency operates, in consultation with the PREA coordinator required by § 115.11, the agency shall assess, determine, and document whether adjustments are needed to: - (1) The staffing plan established pursuant to paragraph (a) of this section; - (2) The facility's deployment of video monitoring systems and other monitoring technologies; and - (3) The resources the facility has available to commit to ensure adherence to the staffing plan. - (d) Each agency operating a facility shall implement a policy and practice of having intermediate-level or higher-level supervisors conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment.

-(2) Prevailing staffing patterns;

-(3) The facility's deployment of video monitoring systems and other monitoring technologies; and

-(4) The resources the facility has available to commit to ensure adherence to the staffing plan.

-(e) Each secure facility shall implement a policy and practice of having intermediate-level or higher level supervisors conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment.
 Such policy and practice shall be implemented for night shifts as well as day shifts.
-Each secure facility shall have a policy to prohibit staff from alerting other staff members that these supervisory rounds are occurring, unless such announcement is related to the legitimate operational functions of the facility.
+Each agency shall have a policy to prohibit staff from alerting other staff members that these supervisory rounds are occurring, unless such announcement is related to the legitimate operational functions of the facility.

-§ 115.314 Reserved.
+§ 115.14 Youthful inmates.